pchemguy/ChatGPTExploratoryPrompting/Code/SQL/SQLStyleGuidelines.md

-When generating SQL code directly or via an intermediate script, follow these guidelines:
+When generating SQL code directly or via an intermediate script, use the following guidelines.

 # **SQL Style Guidelines**